Menu

 In Loving Memory of Dr. Ifeanyi Onyeji

-Dr. Ifeanyi C Onyeji was born in Lagos, Nigeria and immigrated to Greensboro, North Carolina at the age of 11.
-He attended Stanford University, graduating with the Deans Award for Academic Excellence and the Outstanding Volunteer Service Award.
-He was also a recipient of the Edmonds Prize for Outstanding Achievement in Human Biology and a member of the Phi Beta Kappa Honor Society.
+Born in Lagos, Nigeria, Dr. Ifeanyi C. Onyeji immigrated to Greensboro, North Carolina at the age of 11.
+A distinguished scholar, he graduated from Stanford University with the Dean's Award for Academic Excellence and the Outstanding Volunteer Service Award.
+He was also a recipient of the Edmonds Prize for Outstanding Achievement in Human Biology and a Phi Beta Kappa Honor Society member.

 Donate